 Ride the C-train.
 This may seem to be an odd choice but my kids adore riding the C-train.
-You can explore the city and it only costs $3.25 for adults and $2.25 for youth for a 90 minute ticket.
+You can explore the city and it only costs $3.40 for adults and $2.35 for youth for a 90 minute ticket.
 Kids 5 and under are free.

 The Lougheed House is a historical site and museum.
 Effort has been made to restore the building back to it’s original turn of the 20th century state when the Lougheed family lived there.

 The Discovery Centre has freshwater aquariums, as well as beautiful interactive exhibits that explore different ecosystems.
 Visiting the Bow Habitat Station’s Discovery Centre is $30 for a family (does not include a visit to the fish hatchery).
-Find out more about the Bow Habitat Station here.

-9. Cheap Movies
+8. Cheap Movies

 There are a couple of options for cheap family movies in Calgary.
 Movies at Canyon Meadows Cinemas are only $5 a person.
 Cineplex also hosts Family Favourite movies on Saturday mornings with a family favorite movie each week for only $2.99.

-10. Indoor play places
+9. Indoor play places

-Calgary’s indoor play places generally only charge for kids making them one of the cheaper places to go as a family.
+Calgary’s indoor play places generally only charge for kids, making them one of the cheaper places to go as a family.
 Find out more about Calgary’s indoor play places here.